Industry and Business Party

+The Industry and Business Party (Industri- og Næringspartiet, INP) is a Norwegian political party founded at Vemork in Rjukan on 29 February 2020.
+It is generally seen as a right-wing party.
+On 1 February 2023, the Health Party formally started the merging process with the Industry and Business Party.

 Party program and ideology

 The party program was drawn up based on proposals from members of the party's Facebook group.

-INP calls itself a centre-oriented moderate party with values from both the right and left in the political landscape.
+INP calls itself a centre-oriented moderate party with values from both the right and left of the political landscape.
+Third-party sources have referred to the party as right-wing or syncretic.

+The party denies the scientific consensus on climate change, describing it as hysteria and saying any change is not caused by humans.

 Electoral results

 The party collected the necessary 5,000 signatures from eligible Norwegians and was registered as a national political party by the Brønnøysund Register Centre on 6 May 2020.
 INP presented lists in all counties for the first time in the 2021 Norwegian parliamentary election.